On the front foot

 Over the 12 months ended 30 September 2021, WKOF’s discount moved within a range of a 7.8% discount to a premium of 7.3% and averaged a discount of 2.1%.
 At 19 October 2021, based on Marten & Co’s estimate of WKOF’s NAV, WKOF’s discount was 3.3%.

 In addition, as described below, WKOF offers its shareholders a realisation opportunity on a biennial basis.
+We believe that this plays a significant role in controlling WKOF’s discount.

 The realisation opportunity